• Skip to primary navigation

 If you like peppers, you should try aloo chaat.

-Our kids love chopping up ingredients during meal prep.
-This bell pepper was a lot of fun as we talked about the anatomy of a pepper, including the stem, calyx, seeds, and locules.
+The kids love chopping up ingredients during meal prep.
+This bell pepper was fun to examine as we talked about the anatomy of a pepper.

-We compared our pepper to the illustrations in Farm Anatomy and Food Anatomy.
-Afterwards, we looked at different varieties of peppers and the heat associated with each one.
+We compared our pepper to the illustrations in Food Anatomy and Farm Anatomy.
+Afterward, we looked at different varieties of peppers and the heat associated with each one.

-Child slicing bell pepper with knife and cutting board
+child slicing a bell pepper with a child-friendly knife and cutting board

-a child looking at a picture of an American Bison in a cookbook
+child looking at an image of a bison in a cookbook

 2. Gather the Ingredients and Head to the Stove

 Grab all the ingredients and head to the stove.
 Don't forget the cookbook, if you have it.
-Lots of great opportunities for learning between recipe steps.
+Lots of opportunities for exploration between recipe steps.

 We read The American Bison section of the cookbook to learn more about these giant land animals.
 You can find lots of great info about bison, including their history as well as conservation and restoration efforts, inside the cookbook.